wtlin1228/blog/content/blog/0016-make-a-performant-menu/index.md

 I expect the final data stream looks like the following.
 Please allow me using [marble diagram](https://rxmarbles.com/) here.

 Imagine there are four categories.
-And user scrolls the viewport top to bottom then goes back to top.
+And the user scrolls the viewport top to bottom then goes back to top.

 ```bash
 # 1 = 1st category element